-- 1. The language of instruction is English. - 2.
+- 1. The language of instruction is English.
+All components of the master program should be taught and performed in English. - 2.
 The 'Gedragscode vreemde taal' (code of conduct foreign languages) applies.

 10. Curriculum Structure

 Article 10.1 Composition of the program